vegart13/Sentimental-analysis-of-tweets/README.md

 https://developer.twitter.com/en
 You will first need to create an account, verified with email if you don't have one already.
 If you do just login in and create new application.

+The program is gonna need some external packages.
+Install these with: pip install tweepy textblob numpy pandas matplotlib

 Note that the twitter API limits users in the timespan you are able to retrieve tweets from.
 I found that it only goes as far back as a week, although it is a great way of playing around with Twitter's API.

 Set up correctly this program will: